 This is a written interview with Debitum.
 P2PMarketData does not receive statistics data to perform in-depth checks of the information and numbers presented by Henrijs.

-To learn more, read the Debitum analysis or get a quick overview of Debitum on P2PMarketData.
+Get a quick overview of Debitum on P2PMarketData.

 First, could you tell the readers a bit about your own background?
 How did you become interested in working with finance?

 When I was 5 years old, I remember I was given a gift by my parents – a pink calculator.
 My father at that time was running a meat shop, and he said he lacked the knowledge of an economist to run the business efficiently.
 Subsequently, I decided I wanted to become an economist.

 Later I discovered I love math as it’s purely logic-based, and once the international university of Stockholm School of Economics in Riga (SSE Riga) opened providing the highest quality education in English I did everything I could to get in there which I later succeeded.
 I had always felt I would perform as a leader therefore I often found myself as a head of some organizations, for instance, president of the student association at SSE Riga, president of the choir, chief organizer of various events, etc.